Jamf-Concepts/Setup-Manager/Docs/FAQ.md

 - preinstall icon files with a custom package installer in prestage.
 Set the priority of the media/branding package lower than that for Setup Manager, or give the branding/media package a name that is alphabetically earlier than Setup Manager, so it installs before Setup Manager
 - use http(s) urls to the image files
     - you can host them on a web server/service that you have control over
-    - you can add the icon as an icon for a self service policy in Jamf and then copy the url to the icon once uploaded
+    - you can add the icon as an icon for a Self Service policy in Jamf and then copy the url to the icon once uploaded

 ## What is happening during "Getting Ready" and "Finishing"?

 During the "Getting Ready" phase, Setup Manager is waiting for the enrollment configuration to be complete.
 The steps taken during these phases depend on the version of Setup Manager and the management system.

-When enrolled into Jamf Pro, Setup Manager runs (among other things) a recon/Update Inventory during "Getting Ready" and "Finshing."
+When enrolled into Jamf Pro, Setup Manager runs (among other things) a recon/Update Inventory during "Getting Ready" and "Finishing."
 This will make up most of the time in these phases.

 You can open the log window (command-L) or review the [log file](Extras.md#logging) for detail for each step.
-Should Setup Manager stall during one of these steps, you can [quit](#quit) out of Setup Manager and review the [log file](Extras.md#logging) after completing the setup.
+Should Setup Manager stall during one of these steps, you can [quit](Extras.md#quit) out of Setup Manager and review the [log file](Extras.md#logging) after completing the setup.

 ## Can I set the wallpaper/desktop picture or dock with Setup Manager?